carsonwoods/systems-programming-book/README.md

 ### Requirements

-The only software required to get started is Python 3 At the time of writing this, Python 3.11.x was the greatest supported version as 3.12.x removes necesary standard library modules.
+The only software required to get started is Python 3 At the time of writing this, Python 3.11.x was the greatest supported version as 3.12.x removes necessary standard library modules.
 Once Python is installed, clone the repository and run the following commands within the repository:

 ```